Air engagements of the Gulf War: USAF A-10A vs. IQAF Bo-105

-A USAF A-10 Thunderbolt II ground attack aircraft, piloted by Captain Robert Swain shoots down an Iraqi Bo-105 helicopter using its GAU-8 30mm cannon.
+A USAF A-10 Thunderbolt II ground attack aircraft, piloted by Captain Robert Swain shot down an Iraqi Bo-105 helicopter using its GAU-8 30mm cannon.
 Swain fired approximately 75 rounds with his cannon on his first pass.
 He then fired approximately 300 rounds on his second pass, causing the helicopter to explode.
 It is the first air-to-air victory recorded by an A-10.
 It earned Swain and his aircraft the nickname "Chopper Popper."
 The aircraft is now on display at the United States Air Force Academy in Colorado Springs, Colorado.

 7 February 1991

 USN F-14 vs. IQAF Mi-8

-A U.S. Navy F-14 Tomcat shoots down an IQAF Mi-8 helicopter with an AIM-9 missile.
-It is the last U.S. Navy F-14 air-to-air kill.
+A U.S. Navy F-14 Tomcat shot down an IQAF Mi-8 helicopter with an AIM-9 missile.
+It was the last U.S. Navy F-14 air-to-air kill.

 USAF F-15Cs vs. IQAF Su-22s and Su-7

-Two USAF F-15Cs shoot down two IQAF Su-22s and one Su-7 as they attempt to flee Iraq.
+Two USAF F-15Cs shot down two IQAF Su-22s and one Su-7 as they attempted to flee Iraq.
 All with AIM-7 missiles.

 USAF F-15C vs. IQAF Mil-24

 F-15 pilot Maj.
 Randy May claimed to have shot down an Iraqi Mi-24 Hind, using two AIM-7s fired from over 10 miles away.
 May's wingman attested to having seen the helicopter go down.
-However, others have cast doubt on May's claim, saying he fired through cloud cover, and that neither May nor his wingman were able to see what he fired at.
+Others have cast doubt on May's claim, saying he fired through cloud cover, and that neither May nor his wingman were able to see what he fired at.
 No other evidence has been found to substantiate May's claim.
 There are rumors that a missile may in fact have hit a car as it drove down a highway below.

 11 February 1991

 USAF F-15Cs vs. Unknown IQAF helicopter

 USAF F-15 pilots Capts.
-Steve Dingy and Mark McKenzie shot down an unknown Iraqi helicopter (possibly an Mi-8, Aerospatiale Puma, or Sikorsky S-61), using AIM-7s.
+Steve Dingy and Mark McKenzie shot down an unknown Iraqi helicopter, possibly an Mi-8, Aerospatiale Puma, or Sikorsky S-61, using AIM-7s.
 It was impossible to determine whose missile impacted the helo first, so the pilots shared credit for the kill.